Pathways into Darkness: Development

 While Bungie founder Alex Seropian handled the business aspect of Bungie and produced the game's box art and promotional material, Jones programmed the game, wrote the story line, and contributed to the game's manual.
 Whereas Jones had single-handedly coded Minotaur, the small staff for Pathways was due to lack of money for a large team.
 To speed implementation, Jones built a level editor for the game that allowed him to add objects, monsters, and walls to the levels.
 The game's levels and mazes span 40 million scaled square feet.
 Jones' friend, Colin Brent, did much of the art and creature design.
 This reduced Jones' workload and, in the programmer's opinion, improved the art.
 Each monster was drawn by hand in different states such as stationary, moving, attacking, and dying.
 The drawings were scanned into the computer and added to the game; if there were problems, they were redrawn.
 Once the final drawings were complete, the images were colorized in 24-bit color using Adobe Photoshop.
 Despite the game's advanced graphics, Pathways was designed to work on any Macintosh model; it was one of 30 applications that ran natively on Apple's PowerMacs on launch day.

-By July 1993 the game was behind schedule; only the above-ground portions of the pyramid were complete.
-Jones put in eighteen-hour days for the month leading up to the MacWorld Expo where the game was to be sold.
+By July 1993, the game's development was behind schedule; only the above-ground portions of the pyramid were complete.
+Jones put in eighteen-hour days for the month leading up to the MacWorld Expo, where the game was to be sold.
 He finished the game in a relatively bug-free state just before the Expo, and Bungie had 500 shrinkwrapped copies of the game available for sale at MacWorld.
 Due to the game's difficulty, Bungie published an official hint book.